pantheon-systems/documentation/source/_docs/eu-region.md

   ![terminus site:create my-eu-site "My EU Site" "WordPress" --org "Rachel Pantheor" --region eu](/source/docs/assets/images/create-site-eu.png)

+## Migrate an Existing Site to the EU Region

+The [typical way to migrate sites](/docs/migrate/) is not yet available for international migrations.
+To migrate an existing site from one region to another, create the new site as described above, then follow the [Manually Migrate Sites to Pantheon](/docs/migrate-manual/) guide.

+If you want help migrating your site between regions, our [Professional Services Migrations](https://pantheon.io/professional-services){.external} team is available.

-## Review Site Region (Optional)
+## Review Site Region

-Use the Dashboard to confirm the Pantheon Region in which the site is hosted:
+Use the Dashboard to see the Pantheon Region in which the site is hosted:

 1. Navigate to the site Dashboard
 1. Click **Settings**